History of the Catholic Church in Mexico: Growth during the new Church-State modus vivendi, 1940–1980

 With the cessation of open conflict between Church and State beginning with the Avila Camacho presidency (1940–46), the Catholic Church entered a new period of growth and consolidation.
 The modus vivendi was the result of both Church and State realizing that further conflict was damaging to both, and the government might have seen a better relationship with the Church as fostering legitimacy for the regime.
 The president's actions "established the concept of conciliation as an acceptable policy in the political arena, generating a climate favorable to a more open implementation of the conciliation strategy."
 The number of functioning churches doubled during these four decades, as did the number of seminaries training Mexican priests.
 The number of priests tripled, which matched the growth in Mexico's population which was rapidly urbanizing.
 A conservative, pro-Catholic political party had been established in 1939, the National Action Party, and the Church began urging parishioners to vote for the PAN in a number of elections, starting in 1955.
 Some clerics criticized the government's economic development strategy, but in general, the Church did not intervene in civil matters in any major way.

 The Catholic Church and the Mexican government had visibly warming relations, with President Luis Echeverría (1970–76) visiting Pope Paul VI in 1974 and the president's support for the new basilica of Our Lady of Guadalupe.
-When Pope John Paul II visited Mexico in 1979 as part of the Conference of Latin American Bishops' gathering in Puebla, President Miguel López Portillo (1976–82) gave the pope a warm welcome even though this was not a state visit.
+When Pope John Paul II visited Mexico in 1979 as part of the Conference of Latin American Bishops' gathering in Puebla, President José López Portillo (1976–82) gave the pope a warm welcome even though this was not a state visit.